rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Platforms**: Android, iOS, WM/CE<br>

 ###CaFile
+**Applies to Android and Windows Mobile/CE only.
+Not supported on iOS**.

 Specifies the location of a file of CA certificates in PEM format.
-[See openSSL](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information.
-This setting is supported on Android and Windows Mobile/CE only.<br>
+[See openSSL](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information.<br>

 **Configuration Identifier**: CAFILE<br>
 **Possible Values**: Fully qualified local path (case sensitive)<br>